 Hi, I’m Diane.
 Nice to meet you.

 That’s why I earned my Lean Six Sigma Green Belt during my career as an Executive Assistant.
-I didn’t want to just patch chaos.
-I wanted to master the science of eliminating it.
+I wanted a stronger way to diagnose waste, rework, bottlenecks, and preventable friction instead of just managing around the chaos.

 The Philosophy That Stops the Chaos